Firstp1ck/arch-toolkit/dev/DEPENDENCIES_MODULE_PHASE.md

 ### Functionality
 - [x] Can parse dependency specifications with version constraints - ✅ Task 2.1.2
 - [x] Can parse .SRCINFO files and extract all dependency types - ✅ Task 2.1.3
-- [ ] Can parse PKGBUILD files and extract dependency arrays
+- [x] Can parse PKGBUILD files and extract dependency arrays - ✅ Task 2.1.4
 - [ ] Can query installed packages from pacman database
 - [ ] Can resolve dependencies for a list of packages
 - [ ] Can analyze reverse dependencies for removal operations